MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/new-in-windows-mdm-enrollment-management.md

 The software version information from **DevDetail/Ext/Microsoft/OSPlatform** does not match the version in **Settings** under **System/About**.

-### Multiple certificates might cause Wi-Fi connection instabilities in Windows 10 and 11
+### Multiple certificates might cause Wi-Fi connection instabilities in Windows 10 and Windows 11

 In your deployment, if you have multiple certificates provisioned on the device and the Wi-Fi profile provisioned does not have a strict filtering criteria, you may see connection failures when connecting to Wi-Fi.
 The solution is to ensure that the Wi-Fi profile provisioned has strict filtering criteria such that it matches only one certificate.